tjdev7/GDPglobal/README.md

 # GDPglobal

 SPA data visualizer created in React.
-Shows financial data for 200 nations around the world.
-Have information for almost every country on planet earth with a few swipes on the screen
+Shows financial data for over 200 nations around the world.
+Have the financial information for almost every country on planet earth with a few swipes and clicks on your screen.
+App currently does not work in the Internet Explorer Browser.

 ![GDPglobal App screenshot](src/img/screenshot_app.JPG)